-Parents need to learn the science behind how screen-time overstimulates the nervous system, how this manifests as an array of symptoms and dysfunction, and what that looks like in their own child.
-Learning this information can literally change the course of child’s life; it helps parents to make informed and mindful screen management decisions, and steadies them from being swayed by cultural trends and misleading headlines.
+Parents need to learn the science behind how screen time overstimulates the nervous system, how this manifests as an array of symptoms and dysfunction, and what that looks like in their own child.
+Learning this information can literally change the course of a child’s life; it helps parents to make informed and mindful screen management decisions and steadies them from being swayed by cultural trends and misleading headlines.
 It puts parents in the driver’s seat.

 While the world may have changed, how the brain responds to stress and what it needs to thrive has not.

 Now.
 Any questions?

 © Copyright 2015 by Victoria L Dunckley.
 Reprinted with permission from New World Library.